-AM385 209 19.4 This policy must be read in conjunction with other policies of the Plan-including Policy 56: Delivering High-Quality Design.
-Policy 59: Residential Amenity, Policy 66 'Deliveries, Freight and Servicing' and Policy 89 'Sustainable Design and Construction'.
-AM386 209 19.6 The North London Waste Plan (NLWP) is currently at examination with modifications to be consulted upon in summer 2020was adopted by Waltham Forest in March 2022.
-The plan identifies a range of suitable sites/areas to meet the north London boroughs North London Boroughs' future waste management needs and thereby support increased self-sufficiency for London and better use of resources.
+AM19.05 209 19.4 This policy must be read in conjunction with other policies of the Plan-including Policy 56: Delivering High-Quality Design, Policy 59: Residential Amenity, Policy 66 'Deliveries, Freight and Servicing' and Policy 89 'Sustainable Design and Construction'.
+AM19.06 209 Image Delete image: AM19.07 209 19.6 The North London Waste Plan (NLWP) is currently at examination with modifications to be consulted upon in summer 2020was adopted by Waltham Forest in March 2022.
+The pPlan identifies a range of suitable sites/areas to meet the north London boroughs future waste management needs and thereby support increased self-sufficiency for London and better use of resources.
 It sets out a range of policies designed to support determination of planning applications for waste facilities as well as and to ensure a more general and sustainable approach to waste and resource management.
-AM387 209 19.7 The NLWP plans for all principal waste streams including: Local Authority Collected Waste (LACW): Waste collected by a Local Authority, including household and trade waste; Commercial and Industrial (C&amp;I): Waste produced by businesses and industry; Construction, Demolition &amp; Excavation (CD&amp;E): Waste generated as a result of delivering infrastructure projects, building, renovation and the maintenance of structures; Hazardous: A sub category of all waste streams where the material produced is hazardous and requires specialist treatment; Agricultural Waste: Waste produced by farming and forestry activity; Waste Water / Sewage Sludge: Waste produced from washing, cleaning and hygienic activities to create waste water and sewage effluents; and Low level radioactive waste (LLW): Waste associated with the undertaking of xrayex-rays and laboratory testing using low level radioactive substances.
-AM388 210 19.8 As part of the North London Waste Authority, the Council will ensure that waste and refuse is dealt with sustainability and in alignment with the North London Waste Plan (NLWP)-once it is adopted as well as during the interim period before its adoption.
-This plan will also ensure the protection and retention of existing waste sites as required in the London Plan (2021).
-AM389 210 19.9 The NLWP contains policies covering the following issues: Existing waste management sites; • Locations for new waste management facilities; • Windfall sites; • Re-use & Recycling Centres : • Assessment criteria for waste management facilities and related development; Energy recovery and decentralised energy; • Waste-Water Treatment Works and Sewage Plant; and Control of Inert Waste AM390 210 19.10 Once adopted the NLWP will form The NLWP forms part of the overarching planning framework used for the determination of planning applications relating to proposed or existing waste facilities in Waltham Forest and North London generally.
+AM19.08 209 19.7 Local Authority Collected Waste (LACW): Waste collected by a Local Authority, including household and trade waste; Commercial and Industrial (C&I): Waste produced by businesses and industry; Construction, Demolition & Excavation (CD&E): Waste generated as a result of delivering infrastructure projects, building, renovation and the maintenance of structures; Hazardous: A sub category of all waste streams where the material produced is hazardous and requires specialist treatment; Agricultural Waste: Waste produced by farming and forestry activity; Waste Water / Sewage Sludge: Waste produced from washing, cleaning and hygienic activities to create waste water and sewage effluents; and Low !Level rRadioactive wWaste (LLW): Waste associated with the undertaking of xraysx-rays and laboratory testing using low level radioactive substances.

-AM391 210 19.12 The Council has published separate publishes additional guidance for developers on the provision of waste and recycling facilities in new developments (Waltham Forest Waste and Recycling Guidance for Developers).
+AM19.09 210 19.8 As part of the North London Waste Authority, the Council will ensure that waste and refuse is dealt with sustainability and in alignment with the North London Waste Plan (NLWP) once it is adopted as well as during the interim period before its adoption.
+This plan will also ensure the protection and retention of existing waste sites as required in the London Plan.
+AM19.10 210 19.9 The NLWP contains policies covering the following issues: Existing waste management sites; • Locations for new waste management facilities; • Windfall sites; • Reuse & and Rrecycling Centres; • Assessment criteria for waste management facilities and related development; • Energy recovery and decentralised energy; • Waste-Wwater Treatment Wworks and Sewage Pplant; and • Control of Inert Wwaste.
+AM19.11 210 19.10 Once adopted the NLWP will form The NLWP forms part of the overarching planning framework used for the determination of planning applications relating to proposed or existing waste facilities in Waltham Forest and North London generally.
+AM19.12 210 19.12 The Council has published separate publishes additional guidance for developers on the provision of waste and recycling facilities in new developments (Waltham Forest Waste and Recycling Guidance for Developers).
 This sets out the operational requirements and standards expected relating to the provision of external waste storage areas/spaces for dry recycling, food waste recycling, and measures to enable safe, regular and easy refuse collections and to alleviate traffic congestion.
 Further guidance will also be included in the Exemplar Design Supplementary Planning Document (SPD).
-AM392 211 19.14 The main tools the Council has in delivering the policies in this section of the Plan are through : the planning application process; The Exemplar Design Supplementary Planning Document (SPD) and other informal guidance for developers; and ongoing work with the North London Waste Plan partner boroughs.
+AM19.13 211 19.14 The main tools the Council has in delivering the policies in this section of the Plan are through: • ‡The planning application process; • The Exemplar Design Supplementary Planning Document (SPD) and other informal guidance for developers; and • • Ongoing work with the North-London-Waste-Plan partner boroughs.